 Alternatives Considered but Dismissed from Detailed Study

 NASA also considered additional alternatives but did not evaluate them in detail due to their inability to meet its purpose and need, largely due to an inability to achieve scientific goals, safety concerns, exorbitant cost, or a combination of the three.
 These alternatives included discontinuing operations at PFRR; relocating operations to other high-latitude launch sites, both foreign and domestic; use of other scientific platforms; tracking all stages and payloads until ground impact; installing recovery systems on all future payloads; assigning numerical risk criteria to sensitive environmental features; and launching easterly into Canada.
+An additional alternative dismissed was the use of heavy mechanical equipment for the full recovery of items.

 NASA published a Notice of Intent (NOI) to prepare the EIS and conduct scoping in the April 13, 2011 edition of the Federal Register.
 During the scoping period, NASA held public meetings in Fort Yukon, Fairbanks, and Anchorage, Alaska to discuss the proposal with interested parties and solicit input on environmental concerns and alternatives that should be considered in the Draft EIS.
 Comments were requested by June 1, 2011.